Reinas de Costa Rica: Representatives at Miss International

 Before joining to Reinas de Costa Rica, the 1st runner-up or Winner of Miss Costa Rica represented her country at the Miss International pageant.
 On occasion, when the candidate does not qualify (due to age) for either contest, another girl is sent.
 As of 2003, Committee Miss Costa Rica has created a separate pageant called "Reinas de Costa Rica" to select its representative for Miss International 2003.

 Representatives at Miss Earth

-During 2007 - 2015, the Costa Rica representatives at Miss Earth were send by Reinas de Costa Rica.
-After the absence in 2016, a Costa Rican producer Jose Vásconez acquired the franchise and run the pageant separately to select the country representatives for Miss Earth.
+During 2007 - 2015, the Costa Rica representatives at Miss Earth were sent by Reinas de Costa Rica.
+After the absence in 2016, a Costa Rican producer Jose Vásconez acquired the franchise and ran the pageant separately to select the country representatives for Miss Earth.
 Vásconez also serves as the national director of Miss Intercontinental Costa Rica.